France fears Jewish school gunman could strike again

 RACIAL TENSION

-France's Jewish umbrella group Crif, which is organising a remembrance march for the victims in Paris on Sunday, welcomed the decision to suspend election campaigning until Wednesday when political leaders of all colours were due to attend a burial ceremony for the soldiers in Montauban.
+France's Jewish umbrella group Crif, which is organizing a remembrance march for the victims in Paris on Sunday, welcomed the decision to suspend election campaigning until Wednesday when political leaders of all colors were due to attend a burial ceremony for the soldiers in Montauban.

 Analysts said the killings would change the election debate.